dustin-l-brown/aws-docker-challenge/README.md

  - Created a webpage that can be view on the public internet via port 80

 ## Create an EC2 Instance for Docker and Nginx
 1. Navigate to [Cloud Formation](https://aws.amazon.com/cloudformation/)​ and log in with your credentials.
 2. Click the **Create Stack** button.
 If a choice is provided, select "With new resources".
 3. Under the "Specify Template" section, select the "Upload a template file" option, and then choose your file.
 You'll want to use the file named [cf-ec2instance-ubuntu.yml](https://github.com/dustin-l-brown/aws-docker-challenge/blob/master/cf-ec2instance-ubuntu.yml).
 4. Clicking next will bring you to the "Specify Stack Details" page.
 Enter the following then hit **Next**:
-     a. **Stack Name:** WEX
+    * **Stack Name:** WEX
-     b. **Image:** ami-0d5d9d301c853a04a
+    * **Image:** ami-0d5d9d301c853a04a
-     c. **InstanceType:** t2.micro
+    * **InstanceType:** t2.micro
-     d. **KeyName:** *you'll need to provide your own*
+    * **KeyName:** *you'll need to provide your own*
-     e. **ServerName:** Docker-Nginx
+    * **ServerName:** Docker-Nginx
 5. On the "Configure stack options" page, press **Next** and on the following page, review the information then press **Create stack**.

 ## Setup and Configure Ansible